Verifying Device Drivers with Pancake: A Viper Front-end for

 We then provide a syntax for top-level \name annotations that allow the driver developer to specify the correct method(s) to use for a shared memory operation, according to the address range the driver interacts with, allowing the transpiler to infer automatically which Viper method the produced Viper model should invoke in place of the shared memory interaction (see \autoref{l:shared-annot}).

-This way, the driver developer does not necessarily have to specify the model of the device or neighbouring component before they implement their driver in \name, and furthermore they do not have to modify their \name driver's shared memory accesses after specifying these models---they just add extra annotations to specify which Viper methods the transpiler should produce in place of loads/stores to given shared memory addresses.
+This way, the driver developer is not required to specify the model of the device or neighbouring component before they implement their driver in \name.
+Furthermore, they do not have to modify their \name driver's shared memory accesses after specifying these models---they instead add extra annotations to specify which Viper methods the transpiler should produce in place of loads/stores to given shared memory addresses.
 This approach ensures the separation of driver implementation and device specification, whilst also improving verification speeds.